nishantc1527/Algorithms-Java/README.md

 Algorithms are a way to solve problems.
 Not only that, it wants to solve problem fast.
 That's why there's tons and tons of theory on this stuff.

 This project is a hope to share the whole knowledge of algorithms there is to offer.
 Obviously, one guy can't do that, which is why it's open source!
+I also developed a fun way to contribute.
+You can look at it in the [contributing page](https://github.com/nishantc1527/Algorithms#contributing).

 # Side Note